shubhamkriitr/3d-vision/README.md

 1. Download the pretrained weights as described in the section above.

 2. Download and extract from https://drive.google.com/drive/folders/1V2KIsXIZ-2-5kGDaErTIpRNnBV2zhVjG?usp=sharing:
       sample_data.zip (for UprightNet preprocessed ScanNet data)

-3. Copy the sample_data folder into the root directry of the UprightNet repo (same level as folder checkpoints)
+3. Copy and extract the sample_data folder into the root directry of the 3d-vision/UprightNet repo (same level as folder checkpoints)

-4. Adapt DATA_PATH in util/config.py to be the absolute path of the directory where test_scannet_normal_list.txt is located
+4. Adapt DATA_PATH in 3d-vision/UprightNet/util/config.py to be the absolute path of the directory sample_data (we need to know where test_scannet_normal_list.txt is located)

-5. To add the predicted gravity vector to the scene folders, run python3 test.py --mode ResNet --dataset scannet
+5. To add the predicted gravity vector to the scene folders, in UprightNet run `python3 test.py --mode ResNet --dataset scannet`

     Each scene folder in sample_data/data should now contain 4 new folders: pose_pred, pose_gt, gravity_pred, gravity_gt

 6. To get the data structure needed for the pose prediction, adapt in 3d-vision/visn/utils/create_data_folder.py
   - the variable "our_data_path" to be the path where the scene data is located (should be sth like .../sample_data/data)
-  - the variable "visn_data_path" to be the folder where the new scene folders should be created
+  - the variable "visn_data_path" to be the folder where the new scene folders should be created.
+This can be any folder, which we will use later to add data to the pipeline.
-  - Run "python3 create_data_folder.py"
+  - Run `python3 create_data_folder.py` (from 3d-vision/visn/utils)

 You should now have the same data as `ready_for_visn.zip` in https://drive.google.com/drive/folders/1V2KIsXIZ-2-5kGDaErTIpRNnBV2zhVjG.   (the submitted `artifacts/scene0025_01.zip` in the `handin_root` is a processed scene from this set)